Run an update on a Delta Live Tables pipeline

 After the Validate

-update completes, the event log shows events related only to the Validate
+update is complete, the event log shows events related only to the Validate

 update, and no metrics are displayed in the DAG.
 If errors are found, details are available in the event log.